ethanwhall389/battleship/README.md

 Needed implementations:

---hide enemy board's ships from user
---homescreen for entering player name
+--hide enemy board's ships from user - done --homescreen for entering player name -done
 --system for adding ships (drag and drop?)
 --A way for showing the user when a ship has been sunk.